top of page

 Boozhoo, aaniin!

-Today, let's talk about "decolonization" - for lack of a better word.
+Today, let's discuss "decolonization" – for want of a better term.

-Of course, I could retort by saying something like "Hoowah!
-It isn't 'natural' for us to buy our food instead of hunting and foraging for it.
-It isn't 'natural' for us to use plastic beads instead of porcupine quills in our artwork.
-It isn't 'natural' for us to live in gigantic structures made of concrete instead of dwellings made of natural fabrics, and it isn't 'natural' to drive huge iron ponies instead of paddling canoes of birchbark."
-But I don't.
-I tell them a story instead.
+Sure, I could respond by saying something like "Hoowah!
+It's not 'natural' for us to purchase our food instead of hunting and gathering it.
+It's not 'natural' for us to use plastic beads in place of porcupine quills in our art.
+It's not 'natural' for us to reside in massive concrete buildings instead of homes made from natural materials, and it's not 'natural' to drive large metal vehicles instead of paddling birchbark canoes."
+However, I choose to share a story instead.

-It is a story connected with Wenabozho, the Great Underwater Lynx, and the Sleeping Giant of Thunder Bay.
-It is a story that lives deep in our hearts and our collective blood memory.
-All I have to do is refresh it...
+This tale involves Wenabozho, the Great Underwater Lynx, and the Sleeping Giant of Thunder Bay.
+It resides deeply within our hearts and our shared ancestral memory.
+All I need to do is bring it to mind once more...

-What most people have forgotten is that silver and copper are, historically and spiritually, linked to the Gichigami Anishinaabeg and Ininewak (Anishinaabeg and Cree from the Lake Superior area).
-The Natives from that area have mined, and crafted into jewelry, both metals for centuries, long before the European settlers arrived.
-In fact, our ancestors held both metals highly sacred.
+Many people have forgotten that silver and copper have historical and spiritual connections to the Gichigami Anishinaabeg and Ininewak (Anishinaabeg and Cree from the Lake Superior region).
+For centuries, the Indigenous peoples of that area mined and fashioned these metals into jewelry, long before the arrival of European settlers.
+Indeed, our ancestors regarded both metals as highly sacred.

-"Ok, so silver and copper ARE Native metals, but why not use copper or brass (yellow copper) instead of gold then?"
-I am sometimes asked.
-My answer to that is that copper or brass aren't the kinds of metal you want to have in your wedding ring (unless you want your finger to turn green) and that I use gold to symbolize the sacred copper.
-I use mostly 14K gold, which is an alloy of gold and silver.
-Almost half of this alloy consists of silver and/or copper by the way.
+"People often ask, 'If silver and copper are native metals, why not use copper or brass (yellow copper) instead of gold?'
+My response is that copper or brass aren't ideal for jewelry (unless you want your skin to turn green).
+I use gold to represent the sacred copper.
+I primarily work with 14K gold, an alloy of gold and silver, which is nearly half composed of silver and/or copper."

-Both silver and copper have been mined for many thousands of years from deposits in the Thunder Bay area and Michigan’s Upper Peninsula, and have been used, worked, and traded by many generations of Indigenous Peoples – probably even by those that lived there long before the Anishinaabe settlers arrived from the east.
-Because of their spiritual and economic importance to the Gichi Gami-Ojibwe Anishinaabeg, both metals were held in high cultural regard and formed the Anishinaabe identity to an extent that can hardly be underestimated.
-Copper and silver, along with other beneficial “beings” such as fish and other sea creatures – like underwater serpents –, have always been deemed extremely sacred – and as such held various spiritual and symbolic meanings.
-Our ancestors regarded both copper and silver as gifts from the water spirits that dwell the underworld of the lakes; to them, the natural gloss of the metal reflected light against the darkness in which many spirits, some of which possibly malevolent, were suspected to lurk.
-Because of the sacred nature of silver and copper, the Anishinaabeg who mined these metals were usually very secretive about the locations of the mines – which in themselves, relating to the extremely sacred mood or atmosphere of these places, were considered manidoowid (possessing sacred, spiritual powers), and I would not be surprised if the old ones regarded them as ideal locations for having dreams and, possibly, vision-seeking.
+Silver and copper have been extracted for thousands of years from deposits in the Thunder Bay area and Michigan’s Upper Peninsula, utilized and traded by many generations of Indigenous Peoples, likely even before the Anishinaabe settlers arrived from the east.
+These metals held significant spiritual and economic value for the Gichi Gami-Ojibwe Anishinaabeg, deeply influencing their cultural identity.
+Copper and silver, along with other revered entities like fish and underwater serpents, were always considered extremely sacred, carrying various spiritual and symbolic meanings.
+Our ancestors viewed copper and silver as gifts from the water spirits inhabiting the lakes' underworld; the natural shine of the metals was believed to reflect light against the darkness where many spirits, potentially malevolent at times, were thought to dwell.
+Due to their sacred nature, the Anishinaabeg who mined these metals often kept the mine locations secret, as these sites were considered manidoowid (possessing sacred, spiritual powers).
+It is likely the elders saw them as ideal places for dreaming and possibly vision-seeking.

-In the second half of the 18th century, silver - along with furs - became the most prominent trade good in the Great Lakes area, even more important than copper, miigisag (wampum), and glass beads.
-Arm bands, bracelets, rings, brooches, earrings, gorgets, hair plates, and a myriad of other silver jewelry items were crafted and traded back in those days.
-But the ancestors never forgot about the sacred nature of silver as it infused great spiritual blessings and power into their sacred items – such as ogimaa dewe'iganag (big dance drums) that were sometimes decorated with silver plates or disks.
-So sacred was silver deemed that when an Anishinaabe took the life of a bear, he sometimes adorned its head, along with wampum belts, with arm bands and bracelets of pure silver, after which the bear was laid on a scaffold within a lodge with a large quantity of asemaa (tobacco) placed near his nostrils...
+During the latter half of the 18th century, silver, alongside furs, emerged as the most significant trade commodity in the Great Lakes region, surpassing copper, miigisag (wampum), and glass beads in importance.
+Various silver jewelry pieces such as arm bands, bracelets, rings, brooches, earrings, gorgets, and hair plates were crafted and exchanged during this period.
+However, the ancestors always remembered the sacred essence of silver, which imbued their sacred items with great spiritual blessings and power—like ogimaa dewe'iganag (big dance drums) that were occasionally adorned with silver plates or disks.
+Silver was held in such reverence that when an Anishinaabe killed a bear, he sometimes decorated its head with wampum belts and pure silver arm bands and bracelets, after which the bear was placed on a scaffold inside a lodge with a large amount of asemaa (tobacco) near its nostrils...

 bottom of page